zackmdavis/Category_War/where_to_draw_the_boundaries.md

 There is an _important difference_ between having a utility function defined over a statistical model's _performance_ against specific real-world data (even if another mind with different values would be interested in different data), and having a utility function defined over features of _the model itself_.

-Remember how we were taught that [appealing to the dictionary](https://www.lesswrong.com/posts/9ZooAqfh2TC9SBDvq/the-argument-from-common-usage) is irrational when the _actual_ motivation for an argument is about [whether to infer a characteristic shared by most things inside an empirical cluster](https://www.lesswrong.com/posts/4FcxgdvdQP45D6Skg/disguised-queries)?
+Remember how [appealing to the dictionary](https://www.lesswrong.com/posts/9ZooAqfh2TC9SBDvq/the-argument-from-common-usage) is irrational when the _actual_ motivation for an argument is about [whether to infer a characteristic shared by most things inside an empirical cluster](https://www.lesswrong.com/posts/4FcxgdvdQP45D6Skg/disguised-queries)?
 But at _least_ the dictionary has the virtue of documenting typical usage of our shared communication signals: you can at least see how "You're defecting from common usage" might _feel_ like a sensible thing to say, even if one's [true rejection](https://www.lesswrong.com/posts/TGux5Fhcd7GmTfNGC/is-that-your-true-rejection) lies elsewhere.
 In contrast, this motion of appealing to _personal values_ (!?!) is _so_ deranged that Yudkowsky apparently didn't even realize in 2008 that he might need to warn us against it!

 You _can't_ change the categories your mind _actually_ uses and still perform as well on prediction tasks—although you can change your [_verbally reported_](https://www.lesswrong.com/posts/NMoLJuDJEms7Ku9XS/guessing-the-teacher-s-password) categories, much as how one can verbally report "believing" in an [invisible, inaudiable, flour-permeable dragon](https://www.lesswrong.com/posts/CqyJzDZWvGhhFJ7dY/belief-in-belief) in one's garage without having any false anticipations-of-experience about the garage.